mad134/parkes-user-guide/source/rx_corr.rst

 The 50cm receiver in the 1050CM package injects a cal signal using a directional coupler after each LNA (strictly, after the 4-port hybrid used to combine the signal from each pair of opposing probes and LNAs).
 A splitter is used to generate two identical cal signals from the same noise source.
-Further information on the receiver can be found `here <http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=959722>`_ .
+Further information on the receiver can be found in `Granet et al. (2005) <http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=959722>`_ .

 20CM Multibeam
 --------------